Where to Find Holiday Lights Around Bozeman

 Downtown Bozeman

-For nearly 50 years, Downtown Bozeman's Christmas Decorations have held a place in resident's hearts.
-The long strands of tinsel drape across each intersection come together in the center and connect to a tree that stands seemingly suspended in the air.
-Each one is a different color, lighting up Main Street.
-Ironically, the décor is affectionately known as the "spiders"—you'll be hard-pressed to find a kid who doesn't describe them this way.
+For nearly 50 years, downtown Bozeman’s holiday exhibition has held a place in resident's hearts.
+Long strands of tinsel are draped across each intersection, coming together in the center and connecting to a tree that stands seemingly suspended in the air.
+Each one is a different color, lighting up Main Street with an inspiring holiday glow.
+On Dec.
+2, you can meet Santa, participate in the lighting ceremony, and judge some gingerbread houses during the annual Christmas Stroll.

 902 W. Babcock